Official Visitor Website

 Acle Bridge Inn

 A National Park unlike any other, with over 125 miles of navigable waterways – more than Amsterdam or Venice.
 But what makes them unique?
 It’s that they’re man-made.
 Yes, really!
-In the 1950s a local woman Dr Joyce Lambert, a botany lecturer, realised that the sides of the Broads were straight and not bowl-shaped, like ordinary lakes.
+In the 1950s a local woman Dr Joyce Lambert, a botany lecturer, realised that the sides of the Broads were vertical and not bowl-shaped, like ordinary lakes.
 More research later revealed that they are, in fact, inundated medieval peat diggings.

 The Broads are also the only National Park in England with a city in it… Norwich.